 The Cahuita National Park Tour is a wonderful hiking opportunity to explore both the beach and the tropical rainforest.
 This national park is part of La Amistad Conservation Area which is a World Heritage site protecting the local tropical rainforests, beaches, and recovering coral reefs nestled in the Caribbean waters.
 The well maintained trails along the beach and within the rainforest make hiking in Cahuita’s National Park a leisurely experience with wooden boardwalks and handrails passing over the wetland areas.

 Snorkeling in Punta Uva

 Punta Uva is one of the most exotic beaches in Costa Rica.
 It has a very rich coral reef with abundant marine life, crystal clear waters and lush coastal vegetation.

 Location and Map

-Puerto Viejo is a coastal village located in the Costa Rica Caribbean coast , in the canton of Talamanca, southeast of Costa Rica.
+Puerto Viejo is a coastal village located in the Caribbean coast.
 The best way to get there is by car or private transportation.
 From the San Jose International Airport it is approximately a 5 hour drive, 233 kms/145 miles via Braulio Carrillo/Route 32.